-4.1.1 Start-Up Procedure
+4.2 Start-Up Procedure

 - 1. Ensure the mains breaker is ON. - 2.
 Ensure the power cord is plugged into a receptacle on a dedicated circuit. - 3.
-Ensure that all drain, water, and CO2 lines are connected. - 4.
-For a water-cooled condensing unit, open the manual bypass valve for constant flow supply, close the bypass valve for variable flow supply, or adjust the bypass valve as required during water system balancing. - 5.
+Once power is connected, do not run programs or turn on the compressor, allowing the crank case heater to sit for a minimum of 12 hours. - 4.
+Ensure that all drain, water, and CO2 lines are connected. - 5.
+For a water-cooled condensing unit, open the manual bypass valve for constant flow supply, close the bypass valve for variable flow supply, or adjust the bypass valve as required during water system balancing. - 6.
 Turn the power switch on the front of chamber to ON.